Kiratpur Sahib: History

 In 1628 AD, Guru Hargobind visited Raja Kalyan Chand at his capital Kot-Kehloor.
 Chandel Rajput Raja gifted him the village of Kiratpur and Kalyanpur as Jagir.
 The Mughal Emperor Jahangir took objection of these intimate relations between Raja and Guru ji and asked Raja to remove Guru from hill state of Kehloor.
 But Raja refused the emperor’s wish.
-Raja Kalyan Chand shifted his capital from Kot-Kehloor to Sunhani (Bilaspur).Kiratpur Sahib was founded by the sixth Guru Sri Hargobind Sahib.
+Raja Kalyan Chand shifted his capital from Kot-Kehloor to Sunhani (Bilaspur).

+Kiratpur Sahib was founded by Guru Hargobind in 1634, who shifted base for the Sikh community there from Kartarpur.
 Here the seventh and eighth Gurus were born and brought up.
+Guru Har Rai and Guru Har Krishan remained at Kiratpur Sahib and kept it as the base for the Sikhs.
+However, Guru Tegh Bahadur shifted the community to Anandpur Sahib in 1664, which he had founded.

 It was here that Guru Gobind Singh along with his followers received the sacred head of the ninth Guru Sri Tegh Bahadur, brought from Delhi with great devotion and respect by Bhai Jaita in 1675.
 The particular spot associated with and sanctified by it, is known as Gurudwara Babangarh Sahib.
 The tenth Guru took the sacred head of his father in a procession to Anandpur Sahib for cremation.
 The Punjab Government has constructed a pillar here, on which is inscribed the following quotation from Guru Gobind Singh describing the unique martyrdom of Sri Guru Tegh Bahadurji, "The Lord (Guru Tegh Bahadur) protected their paste mark (Tilak) - and the sacred thread.
 A great deed he enacted in the age of kala (darkness)".

 The city and its many Gurdwaras are sacred places for the Sikhs as several of the Sikh Gurus visited, were born and lived here.
 The ashes of several Gurus were immersed in the nearby Sutlej River.
 Even today many Sikhs come here to spread the ashes of their loved ones in the River.

 The area is also associated with the memory of a Muslim saint, Pir Buddan Shah who was gifted with a very long life (local legends say about 800 years).

 The Gurdwara is situated on the bank of the river Sutlej about 10 km south of Anandpur and about 30 km north of Rupnagar.
 It is on the Nangal-Rupnagar-Chandigarh road (NH21).